silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/04_Reports/index.md

 ## Default reports

-These are avaliable as part of the default installation of SilverStripe:
+These are available as part of the default installation of SilverStripe:
 * *[VirtualPages](/creating_pages_and_content/pages/#basic-pages) pointing to deleted pages*
 * *Pages with broken files*
 * *[RedirectorPages](/creating_pages_and_content/pages/#basic-pages) pointing to deleted pages*